Article summary:

 - Only 9% trust their data enough for accurate reporting

-Strong firms use it to improve discovery, speed up research, and support better decisions.
+Strong firms use AI to improve discovery, accelerate research, and support better decision-making.
 Weak firms use it to move faster on bad inputs, unclear positioning, and unreliable data.

 - Top-performing B2B companies delivered 2x the average revenue growth of their industries in 2024